 Today I'm going to show you how a fantasy football magazine can give you the edge necessary to out-perform your fellow fantasy owners on draft day.
 In this review of the best fantasy football magazines of 2020, I'll break-down the top draft guides in the industry and detail what makes each of them unique and valuable.

 Every draft magazine has its strong and weak points.
-By the end of this article, you will be armed with the knowledge necessary to buy a magazine that closes your knowledge gaps and gives you the best chance for success at your live fantasy drafts.
+My goal in this article is to arm you with the knowledge necessary to buy a magazine that closes your knowledge gaps and gives you the best chance for success at your live fantasy drafts.

 Comparing the Top Fantasy Football Magazines